sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>iw</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A nl80211 based wireless configuration tool
+Short desc    : A nl80211 based wireless configuration tool
 URL          : http://wireless.kernel.org/en/users/Documentation/iw
-Лицензия     : ISC
+License      : ISC
-Описание     : iw is a new nl80211 based CLI configuration utility for wireless devices.
+Descript     : iw is a new nl80211 based CLI configuration utility for wireless devices.
              : Currently you can only use this utility to configure devices which
              : use a mac80211 driver as these are the new drivers being written -
              : only because most new wireless devices being sold are now SoftMAC.